sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 using PlutoUI
 ```

-After this command, we will need to restart our Pluto instance, since it will reload with additional UI features enabled.
+After this command, we will need to restart our Pluto instance since it will reload with additional UI features enabled.

-We can display the Shortcuts menu by using the <kbd>F1</kbd> shortcut.
+We can display the Shortcuts menu using the <kbd>F1</kbd> shortcut.
 The relevant shortcuts we will use in this segment will be:
 - <kbd>Shift</kbd> + <kbd>Enter</kbd>: Run cell
 - <kbd>Ctrl</kbd> + <kbd>Enter</kbd>: Run cell and add cell below
 - <kbd>Del</kbd> or <kbd>Backspace</kbd>: Delete empty cell